uqtmiller/uqtmiller.github.io/_pages/mission_and_values.md

 **Impact**: We undertake projects that aim to benefit people.
 This means sometimes taking a slow approach to science, while other times being able to rapidly try out ideas to fail early.
 But the goal is always quality.
 We publish to share ideas, not just for the sake of publishing.

 **Human-centredness**: Our focus is on augmenting and amplifying human potential.
 We study how people use (and don't use) AI tools.
-Rather than just measuring accuracy, correctness, computational cost, etc., we also consider factors that amplify people's capabilities, such as **understandability**, **usefulness**, and **confidence**.
+Rather than just measuring accuracy, correctness, computational cost, etc., we also consider factors that amplify people's capabilities, such as **understandability**, **usefulness**, **confidence**, and **effects of technology on skills**.

 **Collaboration**: Our work is inherently inter-disciplinary because it is problem-driven, not discipline-driven.
 We work in teams to jointly explore problems and solutions.
 We communicate often and clearly, share ideas, and help each other, even if it is not directly part of our role.